 Understanding the Basics: Negative Number Plus a Positive Number

 At its core, adding a negative number to a positive number involves moving along the number line.
-Visualize a number line stretching infinitely in both directions, with zero at the center.
+Here's the thing — visualize a number line stretching infinitely in both directions, with zero at the center.
 Positive numbers reside to the right of zero, increasing as you move further away, while negative numbers are located to the left, decreasing as you move away from zero.
 When you add a positive number, you move to the right.
 When you add a negative number, you move to the left.
 The operation of adding a negative number to a positive number is essentially a combination of these movements, which can seem counterintuitive at first.

 Comprehensive Overview: Diving Deeper into Negative and Positive Numbers